petter-holmberg/cpp-ref/concurrency.md

 **Example:**

     void process_big_object(std::unique_ptr<big_object> obj) {
-        // Do some work on obj
+        // Do some work on obj.
     }

     void fire_and_forget() {